Resolution No. 12

 - Anti-thiamine action and thiamine inactivation.
 This means that tea blocks the action of Vitamin B1.

-- Contains fluorine at substantial levels and also fluor-aluminium complexes.
+- It contains fluorine at substantial levels and also fluor-aluminum complexes.

 - Inhibits absorption of iron, especially from cereals.
 High levels of Vitamin C minimize this action.

-- Has a diuretic action, which, as a consequence, upsets Na/K balance in favor of sodium.
+- It has a diuretic action, which, as a consequence, upsets Na/K balance in favor of sodium.

 - There is some evidence of carcinogenic effects from tea tannins.